RVirmoors/iml-0423/readme.md

 - no math (almost)
 - no art

+extra disclaimer: these tools are _fast_
+- but installing them takes TIME and SPACE

 0. [How to use this repo](#howto)
 1. pose in: [PoseNet](#posenet)
 2. audio gen out: [RAVE](#rave)